444995/pywin-mkb/README.md

 ```

-Here is an example of how to use pywin-mkb for the mouse:
+Here is an example of how to use pywin-mkb for the keyboard:
 ```
 from pywin_mkb.keyboard import KeyboardController